LilyPad Arduino USB is open-source hardware! You can build your own board using the following files:

 Automatic (Software) Reset and Bootloader Initialisation

 Rather than requiring a physical press of the reset button before an upload, the LilyPad Arduino USB is designed in a way that allows it to be reset by software running on a connected computer.
 The reset is triggered when the LilyPad's virtual (CDC) serial / COM port is opened at 1200 baud and then closed.
 When this happens, the processor will reset, breaking the USB connection to the computer (meaning that the virtual serial / COM port will disappear).
 After the processor resets, the bootloader starts, remaining active for about 8 seconds.
 The bootloader can also be initiated by pressing the reset button on the LilyPad Arduino USB twice in quick in succession.
-Pressing the reset button once will reset the board and jump directly to the user sketch, bypassing the bootloader.
-Note that when the board first powers up, it will jump straight to the user sketch, if present, rather than initiating the bootloader.

 The LilyPad Arduino USB is a circle, approximately 50mm (2") in diameter.
 The Micro USB connector extends slightly beyond this diameter.
 The board itself is .8mm (1/32") thick (approximately 6.5mm (1/4") including components, the tallest of which is the JST battery connector).